 Alzheimer's is the most common neurodegenerative disease in the world today and a leading cause of dementia.
 Unfortunately, no good treatment for Alzheimer's exists (yet).
 Fortunately, curcumin has shown promise and may be a future treatment for Alzheimer's disease.

 A key feature of Alzheimer's disease is a buildup of protein tangles called Amyloid plaques.
 Amyloid plaques are aggregates of misfiled proteins that form in the spaces between nerve cells.
-Science-Backed studies suggest that curcumin can help clear these plaques.
+Scientific studies suggest that curcumin can help clear these plaques.

 Arthritis, which is the swelling and tenderness of one or more of your joints is a common problem in the United States.
 Curcumin has been shown to help treat arthritis patients due to its potent anti-inflammatory and anti-oxidant effects.
 Interestingly enough, in several recent scientific studies supplementing with curcumin was shown to be more effective than a popular anti-inflammatory drug.